cyrilwanner/next-optimized-images/README.md

  */
 ```

-If the file is below the [limit for inlining images](#inlineimagelimit), the `require(...)` will return a data uri (`data:image/jpeg;base64,...`).
+If the file is below the [limit for inlining images](#inlineimagelimit), the `require(...)` will return a base64 data-uri (`data:image/jpeg;base64,...`).

-If it is above the limit, `next-optimized-images` will copy your image into the static folder of next and the `require(...)` returns the path to your image in this case (`/_next/static/images/my-image-5216de428a8e8bd01a4aa3673d2d1391.jpg`).
+Otherwise, `next-optimized-images` will copy your image into the static folder of next.js and the `require(...)` returns the path to your image in this case (`/_next/static/images/my-image-5216de428a8e8bd01a4aa3673d2d1391.jpg`).

 You can use both variants directly on an image in the `src` attribute or in your css file inside an `url()` value.

 ### Query params

-There are cases where you don't want to reference a file but you actually want to include the file directly into your html.
+There are some cases where you don't want to reference a file or get a base64 data-uri but you actually want to include the raw file directly into your html.
 Specially for svgs because you can't style them with css if they are in a `src` attribute on an image.

 So there are additional options you can specify as query params when you import the images:

 #### ?include

-The image will now directly be included in your html without a data uri or a reference to your file.
+The image will now directly be included in your html without a data-uri or a reference to your file.

-This is most useful for svgs as described above so you can style them with css.
+As described above, this is useful for svgs so you can style them with css.

 ```javascript
 import React from 'react';